manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 Turns out a lot of people think the same way, and saw the shortcomings of JavaScript in this area as serious enough that they decided to do something about it.
 These people wanted to put complex JavaScript applications into production with confidence, and saw the lack of type-safety as such a crucial show-stopper that they created a new programming language - a beautiful and elegant language that can be summarized as "JavaScript, but with type-safety": **TypeScript**.

-Now, let me get the most pressing issue out of the way right here: No, everything you've learned so far was not learned in vain.
+Now, let me get the most pressing issue out of the way right away: No, everything you've learned so far was NOT learned in vain.
 Quite the opposite!
 That's because TypeScript has a very clever approach: It isn't a completely new language.
-Instead, it is 100%  based on JavaScript, and simply extends it with the type-safety language constructs asked for above.
+Instead, it is 100% based on JavaScript, and simply *extends* it with the type-safety language constructs asked for above.

 This means that every valid JavaScript code is also valid TypeScript code.

 Let's assume we have the following JavaScript code:

-    const greetFriendly = (name) => {
+    const greet = (name) => {
         console.log("Hello " + name);
     };

-    greetFriendly("Jane");
+    greet("Jane");

 If we wanted to create a TypeScript file that is functionally equivalent to the JavaScript code above, this would be the result:

-    const greetFriendly = (name) => {
+    const greet = (name) => {
         console.log("Hello " + name);
     };

-    greetFriendly("Jane");
+    greet("Jane");

 It's the exact same code!
 Writing TypeScript means writing JavaScript code exactly like we did before, but also being able to *optionally* add type-safety if and only if we want to.

 This means that while we could simply keep the TypeScript code above as it is, we now *can* improve it in terms of type-safety, like this:

-    const greetFriendly = (name: string) => {
+    const greet = (name: string) => {
         console.log("Hello " + name);
     };

-    greetFriendly("Jane");
+    greet("Jane");

-All we did was add the `: string` type declaration to the `greetFriendly` function definition.
+All we did was add the `: string` type declaration to the `greet` function definition.
 While JavaScript cannot understand and use this additional information, TypeScript can, making our code type-safe.

-We are facing one minor challenge now: Node.js only runs JavaScript code, and doesn't understand TypeScript code.
+We are facing one challenge though: Node.js only runs JavaScript code, and doesn't understand TypeScript code.
 So how can we create a Node.js application using TypeScript?

 The TypeScript project has a simple solution for this: It ships with `tsc`, the TypeScript Compiler.
 This compiler takes TypeScript code and translates it into valid JavaScript code.
 This process is called *transpiling*.